mnot/I-D/uri-get-off-my-lawn/draft.md

 For example, an application cannot specify a fixed URI path "/myapp", since this usurps the host's control of that space.
-Specifying a fixed path relative to another (e.g., {whatever}/myapp) is also bad practice, since it "locks" the URIs in use; while doing so might prevent collisions, it does not avoid the other issues discussed.
+Specifying a fixed path relative to another (e.g., {whatever}/myapp) is also bad practice (even if "whatever" is discovered as suggested in {{alternatives}}), since it "locks" the URIs in use; while doing so might prevent collisions, it does not avoid the other issues discussed.

 ## URI Queries